Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

     - Adds required geometry or data sources to implement selection highlighting

-### New Scene Index Mixin Interface Base Class
+### New Path Mapper Base Class

-The Flow Viewport Toolkit has a new mixin interface class:
+The Flow Viewport Toolkit has a new base class:

-- **Path Interface**: so that the builtin selection scene index can query plugins to translate selected object application paths to selected Hydra prim paths.
-The plugin provides the concrete implementation of this interface.
+- **PathMapper**: must be provided by data provider plugins so that Hydra can translate selected object application paths to selected Hydra prim paths.
+The plugin provides the concrete implementation of this base class, and registers it to the **path mapper registry***.

 ### Implementation Classes